WG: Weather generators for conditioned on simulated climate...

 Description

 Weather generators for conditional simulation of daily temperature and/or precipitation, given mean and/or standard deviation.
-The family of WG functions procude stochastic time series with similar characteristics as the station series provided (if none if provided, it will use either ferder or bjornholt provided by the esd-package).
-Here characteristics means similar mean value, standard deviation, and spectral properties.
+The family of WG functions produce stochastic time series with similar characteristics as the station series provided (if none if provided, it will use either ferder or bjornholt provided by the esd-package).
+Here characteristics means similar mean value, standard deviation, (frequency and wet-day mean precipitation for precipitation), and spectral properties.
 FTscramble takes the Fourier components (doing a Fourier Transform - FT) of a series and reassigns random phase to each frequency and then returns a new series through an inverse FT.
-The FT scrambling is used for temperature, but not for precipitation that is non-Gaussian and involves sporadic events with rain.
-For precipitation, a different approach is used, taking the wet-day frequency of each year and using the wet-day mean and ranomly generated exponentially distributed numbers to provide similar aggregated annual statistics as the station or predicted though downscaling.
-The precipitation WG can also take into account the number of consequtive number-of-dry-days statistics, using either a Poisson or a gemoetric distribution.
+The FT scrambling is used for temperature, but not for daily precipitation that is non-Gaussian and involves sporadic events with rain.
+Instead, FTscramble is used for randomly scrambling annual wet-day frequency and wet-day mean precipitation, however, and for precipitation, the annual wet-day frequency and the annual wet-day mean precipitation are used to randomly generate exponentially distributed numbers to provide similar aggregated annual statistics as the station or predicted though downscaling.
+The precipitation WG can also take into account the number of consecutive number-of-wet-days statistics using a geometric distribution.

 Usage